By using this site, you agree to our Privacy Policy and Terms of Service.

 GUSS N.

 The transition also brings trade-offs.
-In markets like India, where the change is most dramatic, legacy Family plans covered six members at a lower price point than today’s Platinum tier, which supports only three.
+Legacy Family plans covered six members at a lower price point than today’s Platinum tier, which supports only three.
 Existing subscribers will retain their plans, but new customers must choose from the updated tier structure.
 Users uninterested in lossless audio or AI tools may find themselves paying more for features they don’t necessarily need, or settling for a Lite tier that offers fewer conveniences than the previous Standard plan.

 Share